-Cephalexin, however, is effective only against bacterial infections and may not be effective against viral conditions like cold, flu, etc. So, can cephalexin help treat acne?
+Cephalexin, however, is effective only against bacterial infections and is not effective against viruses that cause a cold, the flu, etc. So, can cephalexin help treat acne?

 Can Cephalexin Help Treat Acne?

 Cephalexin is not a novel anti-bacterial drug.
-Dermatologists often prescribe it for treating skin infections without resorting to surgeries.
+Dermatologists often prescribe it for treating skin infections.
 But can cephalexin be used for acne treatment?

 There is a lack of significant research in this regard.
-But some preliminary trials shed some light.
+But some preliminary trials show some promise.

 Skin experts recommend the use of cephalexin for acne treatment in the following situations:

-- When the patient is intolerant to other common antibiotics like minocycline and doxycycline.
+- When the patient is intolerant to other first line antibiotics like minocycline and doxycycline.

-- For treating inflammatory acne that is marked by cysts, pustules, and red, angry bumps.
+- For treating inflammatory acne, predominantly cysts, pustules, and red, angry bumps.